mchlslwnsk/SQL/README.md

 # SQLProjects

-The sample database projects and T-SQL scripts from my adventure with MS SQL and SSAS, SSIS, SSIR too.
+The sample database projects and T-SQL scripts from my adventure with MS SQL and SSAS, SSIS, SSIR